locoframework/loco-rails/README.md

 #### Communication Hub

-You can treat it like a virtual room where you can add / remove members.
+You can treat it like a virtual room where you can add/remove members.
 It works over WebSockets only with the `emit_to` method.

-Methods for managing hubs such as `add_hub`, `get_hub`, `del_hub` are also included in [`Loco::Emitter`](https://github.com/locoframework/loco-rails/blob/master/lib/loco/emitter.rb) module.
+[`Loco::Emitter`](https://github.com/locoframework/loco-rails/blob/master/lib/loco/emitter.rb) module also includes methods for managing hubs such as `add_hub`, `get_hub`, `del_hub`.

 Details:

-* `add_hub(name, members = [])` - creates and then returns an instance of `Loco::Hub` with given name and members passed as a 2nd argument.
+* `add_hub(name, members = [])` - creates and returns an instance of `Loco::Hub` with a given name and members passed as a 2nd argument.
 In a typical use case - members should be an array of _ActiveRecord_ instances.

-* `get_hub(name)` - returns an instance of `Loco::Hub` with a given name that was created before.
-If hub does not exist - returns `nil`.
+* `get_hub(name)` - returns an instance of `Loco::Hub` with a given name or `nil` if a hub does not exist.

-* `del_hub(name)` - destroys an instance of `Loco::Hub` with a given name if exists.
+* `del_hub(name)` - destroys an instance of `Loco::Hub` with a given name if it exists.

 Important instance methods of `Loco::Hub`:

 * `name`
-* `members` - returns hub's members.
-Members are stored in an informative, shortened form inside Redis / in-process storage, so be aware that this method performs calls to DB to fetch all members.
+* `members` - returns the hub's members.
+Members are stored in an informative, shortened form inside Redis / in-process storage.
+Be aware that this method performs calls to DB to fetch all members.
 * `raw_members` - returns hub's members in the shortened form as they are stored: `"{class}:{id}"`
 * `add_member(member)`
 * `del_member(member)`